Loading...

 Course description

 Discover the skills required by technical writers to independently manage their documentation projects.
-Focus on documentation projects as they relate to the four stages of project management: initiating and planning, developing and executing, monitoring and controlling, and closing.
-Explore the relationship between the technical writer and the subject matter expert.
+You will focus on documentation projects as they relate to the four stages of project management: initiating and planning, developing and executing, monitoring and controlling, and closing.
+Finally, you will explore the relationship between the technical writer and the subject matter expert.

 Learner outcomes